THE EAST AFRICAN CHILDREN’S FUND MISSION

 EAC Fund’s current projects are located in Kenya, East Africa, where:

-- The population is both growing and young
+The population is both growing and young

 Population growth in Kenya is one of the highest in the world.
 The population has more than tripled in the past 30 years, reaching almost 48 million today.
 Children comprise almost half the population: 30% of Kenyans are below age 10.

 The agricultural sector is critical to Kenya’s economy

-More than 75% of the Kenyan population relies on agriculture for food and income sources despite the fact that only 20% of the total land area is arable.
+More than 75% of the Kenyan population relies on agriculture for food and income sources even though only 20% of the total land area is arable.
 Almost all agricultural output, both crops and livestock, depends on rainfall, making the small-scale farmer especially vulnerable to drought.

-- Purchasing locally-grown, highly nutritious food staples: beans, flour, and maize
+Purchasing locally-grown, highly nutritious food staples: beans, flour, and maize

 Health and Hygiene

-- Purchasing clothing, mosquito nets, and health test kits
+Purchasing clothing, mosquito nets, and health test kits

-- Supporting vaccination programs and deworming initiatives
+Supporting vaccination programs and deworming initiatives

-- Educating children and youth in the importance of proper nutrition, health and hygiene, including HIV/AIDS awareness
+Educating children and youth in the importance of proper nutrition, health and hygiene, including HIV/AIDS awareness

-- Engaging in resource management: drip irrigation and rainwater harvesting
+Engaging in resource management: drip irrigation and rainwater harvesting

 Providing technical expertise: training in horticultural best practices

-- Building and maintaining fishponds
+Building and maintaining fishponds

-- Raising pigs, rabbits, chickens, and goats
+Raising pigs, rabbits, chickens, and goats

-- Training youth in best practices and sustainable farming techniques for their own sustenance and so that they can teach other members of their home communities
+Training youth in best practices and sustainable farming techniques for their own sustenance and so that they can teach other members of their home communities

-- Supporting our partners' entrepreneurial projects of income-generating activities of excess crop, fish, and beekeeping production to support food security programs, education, and health and hygiene of the children and youth
+Supporting our partners' entrepreneurial projects of income-generating activities of excess crop, fish, and beekeeping production to support food security programs, education, and health and hygiene of the children and youth

 President and Treasurer

-Doris was born and raised in Meru, Kenya and recently graduated with a Bachelor’s Degree in Economics from Williams College.
-She has worked with children and youth in Kenya, and has seen firsthand how much the opportunities presented early in life can affect future outcomes.
+Doris was born and raised in Meru, Kenya and graduated with a Bachelor’s Degree in Economics from Williams College.
+She has worked with children and youth in Kenya, and has seen firsthand how the opportunities presented early in life impact future outcomes.
 As such, she is keen on working to promote access to the tools children need to reach their full potential, particularly proper and adequate nutrition.
-Her commitment to children and youth started with teaching in two Kenyan schools and, as a Williams College Summer Fellow, conducting research on topics relating to children and youth in Kenya and South Africa.
-Doris is currently based in London, working as a Business Associate at an investment management company.
+Her commitment to children and youth began while teaching in two Kenyan schools, and as a Williams College Summer Fellow, conducting research on topics related to children and youth in Kenya and South Africa.
+Doris works in Strategy Consulting in Boston.